tinkerbell/proposals/proposals/0021/README.md

 restart a server Sending a message on Slack at some point during workflow execution

-The Action Hub will work as a catalog for Actions first and later for Workflows.
+The Hub will work as a catalog for Actions first and later for Workflows.

 The Tinkerbell community wants to stay independent, and we identified the [ArtifactHub](https://artifacthub.io/) project sponsored by CNCF (as Tinkerbell